imjohnnyy/job-tracker-app/README.md

 - Redux for state management
 - Deployment of WebAPI, SQL Database, and React Front-end onto Azure
 - Testing API Endpoints (Swagger UI and Postman)
+- React Unit Testing with Jest and React Testing Library

+## Future Improvements
+- Make branches for each new features (Note: this is a solo project, but its good practice to do so).
+- .NET Unit Testing
+- CI/CD pipelines (Automated testing and deployment to feature branch and Prod branch)